nickcanz/search-go/README.md

 # search-go - Example search application in Go

-Our goal is to build a sample application in Go that uses Elasticsearch.
+Our goal is to build a sample application in Go that uses Elasticsearch 7.10.2.
 For our data, we'll use the [Goodreads books dataset](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home)[^1].

 For reference, I'm using Go version 1.20.2.
 We plan to make two command line applications `load-books` and `search-books` to interact with the dataset and our Elasticsearch cluster.